Articles Posted in OWI

 A Barone Defense Firm CDL lawyer knows how important a CDL license is to your livelihood.

-If you have a CDL (commercial driver’s license) then a Michigan drunk driving conviction will have many implications relative to your driving privileges, both private and commercial.
+If you hold a Commercial Driver’s License (CDL) and face a drunk driving conviction in Michigan, the consequences can be severe and far-reaching.
+Understanding the potential impacts on your CDL is crucial for safeguarding your livelihood and planning your defense strategy.
 The exact nature of these implications will depend on your prior criminal record, specifically prior OWI Michigan and other states’ convictions, as well as the nature of your current drunk driving conviction.

 Posted In: